Are you thinking about purchasing a fresh baby lizard for your home?

 Add calcium or multivitamin supplements as well to round out their nutrition.

-When you’re feeding your lizard, make sure you stick around to monitor their behaviors.
+When feeding your lizard, make sure you stick around to monitor their behaviors.

 If there is any unfinished live prey in the enclosure, you will want to remove them after giving your lizard a chance to feed on them.

-This will prevent any accidental injury to your pet from the prey and avoid waste which may get left behind.
+This will prevent any accidental injury to your pet from the prey and avoid the waste that may get left behind.

 The same applies to fruits and vegetables, as you don’t want to feed your pet rotten food if it’s left unattended for too long.